-The holidays are loaded with SuperFood options, and most parties have cut vegetables and healthy alternatives to cookies and candy.
+The holidays are loaded with SuperFoods, and most parties have cut vegetables and other healthy options.

 - Skip the dip.

-Avoid dipping vegetables into any dips; they’re usually high in fat and calories.
+Avoid dipping vegetables into dips; they’re usually high in fat and calories.

 - Be mindful of what you are doing and what you are eating.

 Ask yourself: Are you hungry?
-Are you just nervously snacking?
+Or are you just nervously snacking?

 - Be gracious.

-Don’t make others feel self-conscious about what they are eating.
+Don’t make others feel self-conscious about what they’re eating.
 Be sure to compliment the host on the party.
 Don’t make a big deal about avoiding the unhealthy parts of the buffet, instead say, “The food looks delicious.”